Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - enhancing support for associations, businesses and industries that provide diversification to a community or a region

 - increasing industry and sector competitiveness to lay the foundation for investment and job creation

 Particular attention will be paid to projects with a tourism, investment attraction or innovation focus.

 CARES program funding for economic development initiatives begins at $10,000.

 The CARES program follows a competitive application process.
-Applicants will now be able to fill out and submit their applications through an online application portal accessible through this page during the second and third application intake windows.
+Applicants are required to fill out and submit their applications through the online application portal accessible through this page during each intake.